ORelio/Spotlight-Downloader/README-En.txt

 =====

 Q: The lockscreen does not appear when I am logged on?
-R: Make sure the image is also seleted in your personal lock screen settings.
+R: Make sure the image is also selected in your personal lock screen settings.

 Q: How many images are downloaded when using default mode? (i.e. without using --single or --many)
 R: Default mode downloads a list of images returned by a single API call: previously 6-7, currently only 1.